Preparing a File for Adding/Updating Records

 Up to 100 MB, 100,000 rows

-Irrespective of the file format, only the first 1,000 columns in the file can be associated with the fields in the destination app.
+Irrespective of the file format, only the first 1,000 columns in the file can be mapped to the fields in the destination app.

 If the size of your file for import or the total number of rows/columns in the file exceeds the limit, split the file into smaller files or change the file format (if the file is in Excel format).

-For the upper limit on the total number of records or fields that can be registered in an app, refer to List of Limits.
+For the upper limit on the total number of records or fields that can be added in an app, refer to List of Limits.

 How to format data of each record